foldesistudio/Facebook-Auto-Birthday-Wishes/README.md

 If you have any questions or issues, please don't hesitate to reach out for assistance.

 Happy automating and birthday wishing on Facebook!

+### Contributions ###

+Everyone is welcome to contribute to this project.
+Feel free to open an issue if you have question or found a bug.

+---

+Made with ♥ in Pécs 🇭🇺